 1. Seeds and Grains

-Grains are a staple in a mice’s diet, especially wild ones.
-If you have rice bags lying around the house, make sure to check them first for mice infestations.
-While they prefer whole grains of wheat, barley, oats, and maize — they love it processed as well.
+Grains are a staple in a mouse’s diet, especially wild ones.
+If you have rice bags lying around the house, check them first for mice infestations.
+Mice prefer whole grains of wheat, barley, oats, and maize.

 It would help if you also were wary of leaving around seeds of any kind uncovered.
-Just like humans, they share a love for corn and sunflower seeds too.
+Like humans, they also share a love for corn and sunflower seeds.

 Mice can cause as much trouble to the outside of your home as they would to the inside.
-They have no preference for their plant diet and will munch through every type there are.
+They do not prefer their plant diet and will munch through every type.

-If you have weeds growing or plants near the base of your home, make sure to remove them as soon as possible.
+If you have growing weeds or plants near the base of your home, remove them as soon as possible.
 Moreover, remember to cover your garden beds or harvesting grounds with protective shields.

 3. Fruits and Berries

 Their love for vegetation also includes fruits.
-If you have anything sweet and juicy growing on the plants in your garden, then you should expect to see a mouse or two soon.
+If you have anything sweet and juicy growing on your garden plants, you should expect to see a mouse or two soon.
 Berries are highly popular amongst rodents.

-As omnivores, mice love feasting on meat as much as they love chewing through vegetation.
+As omnivores, mice love feasting on meat as much as chewing through vegetation.
 However, this preference may differ from species to species.
 Rats prefer meat more than mice.

 Make sure to dispose of meat properly when you plan on discarding them.
 Tie them carefully in poly bags or trash bags.
 Otherwise, the smell might lure in more than just rodents in your house.